Environmental Protection Board Members

 In order to carry out the regulatory functions of the Board, it is organized into two standing committees:

 The Air Odor & Noise Committee reviews issues concerned with the regulations associated with air quality, odors and noise.
 EPB Rule 2 (Air Pollution Control), EPB Rule 4 (Noise Pollution Control), EPB Rule 5 (Control of TRC and VOC Emissions from Crude Sulfate Turpentine Processing Facilities) and EPB Rule 6 (Mobile Sources) fall under the purview of this committee.
-Current committee members are: Dr. Roi Dagan - Chair, Michelle Tappouni, Dr. Mobeen Rathore, David Wood and Gabriel DuPree (Alt.).
+Current committee members are: Dr. Roi Dagan - Chair, Michelle Tappouni, David Wood, Gabriel DuPree and Leo Hearn (Alt.).

 The Water Committee reviews issues concerned with the regulations associated with water quality and hazardous materials.
 EPB Rule 3 (Water Pollution Control), EPB Rule 7 (Hazardous Materials) and EPB Rule 8 (Groundwater Resource Management) fall under the purview of this committee.
-Current committee members are: Dr. Lucinda Sonnenberg - Chair, Bobby Baker, Amy Fu, Gabriel DuPree and David Wood (Alt.).
+Current committee members are: Bobby Baker - Chair, Amy Fu, Gabriel DuPree, Leo Hearn and David Wood (Alt.).